5 Important Safety Tips Every Solo Female Traveler Should Know

 At 24 I set off on my first solo journey to the other side of the world.
 Being the young naive girl I was at the time, I remember my friends and family saying to me over and over again “PLEASE BE SAFE”.
 Four years and nine countries later I’m happy to say I’ve had an incredible journey traveling alone and it hasn’t been as unsafe or daunting as many people believed it would be.
 With a little preparation, common sense, and confidence you will be well on your way to becoming an independent solo female traveler!

 Here are 5 helpful safety tips I’ve learnt from traveling solo as a female:

 1. Plan Transportation Before Your Arrival

 When I first began traveling solo, I always got a little nervous arriving in a new city, especially at night.
-To avoid the stress of getting lost and to give you a peace of mind, it’s a good idea to pre-arrange transportation pick up at the airport.
-Some hotels offer free pick up while others may charge an above average fee.
+To avoid the stress of getting lost and to give you peace of mind, it’s a good idea to pre-arrange transportation pick up at the airport.
+Some hotels offer free pick up while others may charge an above-average fee.
 Don’t be turned off by paying a little more.
 It will ease your anxiety knowing your driver was arranged by your hotel and knows the exact directions.

 If arranging a hotel pick up isn’t possible here’s what to do:

 Take a copy of your hotel’s address (in both English and your destination’s first language), a clear map, and a contact number.
 This way you can be confident in knowing where you are going, and if your driver happens to get lost you can easily direct him.